codingPhuc/obsidian_git_computer_network/Operation functions and principles of the layers in the network model OSI, TCP IP, IP.md

  contain cable ,network ,interface , cards , hubs
  THE DATA IN THIS SECTION IS CALL FRAME
 2. Data link layer: Provides reliable transfer of data frames between two adjacent nodes, responsible for error detection and correction and providing a flow control mechanism.
+- the data in t
-3. Network layer: Provides routing and addressing services to enable data transfer between different networks, responsible for logical addressing, routing, and packet forwarding. ip address , router
+4. Network layer: Provides routing and addressing services to enable data transfer between different networks, responsible for logical addressing, routing, and packet forwarding.
-THE DATA IN THIS SECTION ARE CALL PACKET
+- the data unit in this layer are call packet

 4. Transport layer: Provides reliable, end-to-end data transport services, responsible for segmentation and reassembly, error detection, and flow control.
 TCP , UDP ,PORT NUMBERS